 Two aspects of European modernity have made extinction normal and, in some quarters, even desirable.
 First, from 1492, onwards, the conquest of the Americas extinguished entire ethnolinguistic groups of indigenous people.
 This "Great Dying" proved the value of genocide as a method of frontier expansion, economic warfare, and white or Christian supremacy.
 Second, in the 19th century, Charles Darwin's theory of evolution both debunked the Eden myth and justified extinction as normal and natural.
-Species evolve, after all, by wiping out their ancestors.
+Species evolve, after all, by replacing out their ancestors.
 And what applies to non-human animals applies - or is made to apply - to humans well.
 Surely against his intentions, Darwin has underwritten many a contemporary genocide.
 So this is where we are: what was previously abominable and unthinkable has become a way of the world.

 This course reviews that trajectory and the countervailing efforts to prevent extinctions of various kinds.
-We will consider prehistorical extinction events, mostly notably those that wiped out dinosaurs, mammoths, and Neanderthals.
+We will consider prehistorical extinction events.
 We will review genocide and language death.
 We will assess ways in which industrial practices threaten human and non-human life: the climate crisis, nuclear pollution, and more extravagant possibilities related to artificial intelligence.
 Finally, as we all now know, Covid-19 and other pandemics pose a species-wide threat as well.

-The notion of extinction has generated precisely that self-knowledge of humans as a species.
+The notion of extinction has generated precisely that concept of humans as a species.
 In that total framework we imagine awesome possibilities from the eradication of disease to the eradication of breathable air.
 This course will prepare you to recognize, challenge, and advance arguments about humanity, the biosphere, and the Earth.
-Ultimately, we all need to craft models of Nature and Humanity truer than Eden but charged with its possibilities for flourishing.